 - B. Partnership Policies.
 A Partnership Policy is a long-term care insurance contract that satisfies all of the following requirements.
 It may take the form of a stand-alone long-term care policy, a certificate to a group policy, or a long-term care provision of another type of insurance contract, such as a rider to a life insurance or annuity contract. - 1.
 Qualified under federal tax law.
 The policy must be a qualified long-term care insurance contract for tax purposes, as defined in Internal Revenue Code § 7702B(b). - 2.
 Effective date.
-The policy must have an effective date that is no earlier than July 1, 2009, the effective date of the Maine Long-Term Care Partnership Program.
+The policy must have an effective date on or after July 1, 2009, the effective date of the Maine Long-Term Care Partnership Program.
 For a certificate issued under a group insurance contract, the relevant effective date is the effective date of the certificate.

-Policies not originally issued as Partnership Policies may be exchanged for qualified policies after the effective date of the Maine Long-Term Care Partnership Program.
+Title 24-A M.R.S. § 5082, however, permits carriers to exchange certain long-term care policies issued on or after July 1, 2004, for qualified policies after the effective date of the Maine Long-Term Care Partnership Program.
+Insurers actively marketing Partnership policies in Maine must provide notice to eligible policyholders of the opportunity to exchange their existing policy for a Long-Term Care Partnership policy within 12 months after the date the carrier begins to market Partnership policies in Maine.
 The policy received in exchange is treated as newly issued and thus is eligible for Partnership Policy status.
 The addition of a rider, endorsement, or change in schedule page to an in-force policy, for the purpose of meeting Long-Term Care Partnership requirements, constitutes a qualifying policy replacement if the effective date of the policy revision is on or after July 1, 2009.
 A policy issued after July 1, 2009, is eligible for Partnership status if it meets the requirements described in this Section and the policy form has been certified in accordance with Section C.